 It’s tough to be a doctor.
 It’s a lot of responsibility.
 There’s so much information to learn and retain.
 And payment pressures often require doctors to set time-squeezed appointments.
 However, a major cause of stress for doctors today is EHRs.
 Doctors spend hours every day on EHRs – often more time than they spend with patients.
 Why and how?
 Read this post to learn more.

-So, what can you do about electronic health records problems?
+What can you do about electronic health records problems?

 Make sure your doctor is correctly hearing, and recording, your issues.